sushant10033/poly-3/README.md

 This project is part of the Metacrafters Poly Proof Advanced Course, Module 3.
 &nbsp;

-In this project, we have to build a circuit using `circom`, compile a `Verifier Contract` and deploy it to the `Mumbai Testnet`
+In this project, we have to build a circuit using `circom`, compile a `Verifier Contract` and deploy it to the `sepolia Testnet`

 &nbsp;